developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		</TTS>

 ###delayfortts
 **Applies only to devices running Android with Google Mobile Services (GMS)**.
 Used to set a delay (in milliseconds) between completion of speech recognition by the Android Speech Recognition engine and its hand-off to the text-to-speech engine to be spoken. **Default = 0 (no delay)**.
+Setting a delay can be useful to ensure that the ASR engine is fully disabled before TTS begins speaking, which can cause undesired behavior.

 **Possible Values**:

-* Integer (in milliseconds)
+* Integer of any positive value (no max.)
 * **0 = no delay (default)**